"I mean what is the DEAL with wet cat food?" cartoon by Bobby Mono

-Cats evolved from Wild African Cats in the desert.
+Domestic cats evolved from Wild African Cats, which lived in the desert.
 Water wasn’t always freely available to them, leading them to develop a much higher tolerance for dehydration than humans.
-Instead of drinking water, they got the majority of their water from their food (mice are about 70% water)!
+Instead of drinking water, they got the majority of their water from their prey, like mice.

-Most dry foods contain a very low percentage of moisture—usually less than 10%—and most have a higher level of carbohydrates than wet food, which can eventually lead to health issues like diabetes, liver failure, renal failure, and contribute to UTI’s and crystal build up in the urethra.
+Most dry foods contain a very low percentage of moisture and have a higher level of carbohydrates than wet food, which can lead to health issues like diabetes, and even liver or renal failure.
+The higher percentage of carbs and lower percentage of water can also contribute to urinary tract infections, and crystal build up in the urethra.

-Wet cat food is closer to 70% moisture and typically contains fewer carbohydrates.
+Wet cat food is beneficial because it is closer to 70% moisture and typically contains fewer carbohydrates.
 Cats have no use for carbohydrates or grains in their diet.
 Their saliva and liver do not break down carbohydrates or grains to use for energy, so they pass through the system as waste.

 But My Cat Doesn't Like Wet Food!

 Cats are very texture based animals when it comes to eating.
 If they were only introduced to a certain type of food when they were younger, they might not see something like wet food as food at all.
-Something to note about wet food as well is that there are a few different textures of wet cat food to choose from.
 Whether your cat likes pate, shredded or minced meat with gravy, a soupy mixture, or something chunky, there is something out there for everyone!

 Healthy Cats Are Happy Cats

 One out of five cats in the United States is considered obese.
-One reason for this is the tendency we have to free-feed cats dry food.
-We leave them a full or mostly full bowl all the time, with the assumption that they will graze throughout the day.
+One reason for this is the tendency we have to free-feed.
+We leave a full or mostly full bowl all the time, with the assumption that our cats will graze throughout the day.

 Some cats only like eating wet food when it’s fresh from the can, and won’t eat cold wet food that comes out of the fridge.
 In that case, try adding some warm water to the food and mixing it around.
-The higher cost can definitely seem intimidating, but factoring in all of the health benefits might save you a trip to the vet in the future!
+The higher cost may seem intimidating, but all of the health benefits might save you a trip to the vet in the future!

 For more Info: